derekddecker/crystal-ruby-marshal/README.md

 be inaccessible in your crystal application.

 # Quirks
-This project is still experimental.
+This project is still experimental. `Marshal#dump` support is actively being developed and is not yet supported in the current state.
 Due to differences in crystal and ruby, symbols cannot be created at runtime, so they are cast to strings.

 ## Installation